Nameless-Dev0/mEval/Readme.md

 _TODO: Add parser tests_

 ## Usage
-Run the interpreter: Simply compile and run the program.
+Run the interpreter: Simply build and run the program.
 It will prompt you for input.
 <p align="center">
   <img src="resources/mEval_example_use.png" alt="demo" width="700"/>
 </p>